Understand Microsoft Entra application proxy connectors

 If for any reason that connector or machine becomes unavailable, the traffic will start going to another connector in the group.
 This resiliency is also why we recommend having multiple connectors.

 Another factor that affects performance is the quality of the networking between the connectors, including:

 - The online service: Slow or high-latency connections to the Application Proxy service in Azure influence the connector performance.
 For the best performance, connect your organization to Azure with Express Route.
 Otherwise, have your networking team ensure that connections to Azure are handled as efficiently as possible.

 - The backend applications: In some cases, there are additional proxies between the connector and the backend applications that can slow or prevent connections.
 To troubleshoot this scenario, open a browser from the connector server and try to access the application.
 If you run the connectors in Azure but the applications are on-premises, the experience might not be what your users expect.

 - The domain controllers: If the connectors perform single sign-on (SSO) using Kerberos Constrained Delegation, they contact the domain controllers before sending the request to the backend.
 The connectors have a cache of Kerberos tickets, but in a busy environment the responsiveness of the domain controllers can affect performance.
 This issue is more common for connectors that run in Azure but communicate with domain controllers that are on-premises.

-For more information about optimizing your network, see Network topology considerations when using Azure Active Directory Application Proxy.
+For more information about optimizing your network, see Network topology considerations when using Microsoft Entra application proxy.

 Connectors can run on a machine that is not domain-joined.
 However, if you want single sign-on (SSO) to applications that use integrated Windows authentication (IWA), you need a domain-joined machine.
 In this case, the connector machines must be joined to a domain that can perform Kerberos Constrained Delegation on behalf of the users for the published applications.